Medical Laboratory Technician (AAS)

 Accreditation and Outcomes

-The MLT Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
+The MLT Program is accredited by the: National Accrediting Agency for Clinical Laboratory Sciences

 Graduation Rate

-ASCP BOC Certification Pass Rates
+ASCP Certification Pass Rates

-* 2023 data is still pending for August 2023 graduates
+***2023 ASCP Certification Pass Rates data is pending for August 2023 graduates.

 Learn more about what makes life at Saint Francis so special.